Perturbation-assisted Observation of the Lowest Vibrational Level of the $\mathrm{b}^{3}\Pi_{0}$ State of Ultracold LiK Molecules: Spectroscopy

-$Y_{k,l}$ quantities are Dunham coefficients related to the shape of electronic potentials\cite{Dunham1932}, which can be precisely determined by fitting the spectroscopic data with Eqn.~\ref{eqn:Dunham}.
+where $Y_{k,l}$ are the Dunham coefficients precisely determined by fitting the spectroscopic data.
 For rovibrational states in the $\mathrm{A}^{1}\Sigma^{+}$ and $\mathrm{b}^{3}\Pi_{0}$ potentials the quantum number $\Omega$ for the projection of the total electronic angular momentum on the internuclear axis is zero.
-The energy of rotational levels $J'$ for several vibrational states $v'$ of the $\mathrm{A}^{1}\Sigma^{+}$ potential, which are referenced against $\ket{\mathrm{X}^{1}\Sigma^{+},v=0, J = J'-1}$, are plotted using the experimentally determined Dunham coefficients \cite{Grochola2012,Tiemann2009} as shown with the green curves in the upper panels of Fig.~\ref{fig:crossing}.